Mutestock/F2Week1/README.md

 So that sucks.
 All greens should be solved.
 Some yellows and reds.
 None of the extra assignments have been completed.
+Pretty much all of the "Explain" parts are poorly answered.

 #### Tuesday